aeturrell/coding-for-economists/code-basics.md

 print(list_example[-1])
 ```

+You can

 As well as accessing positions in lists using indexing, you can use *slices* on lists.
 This uses the colon character, `:`, to stand in for 'from the beginning' or 'until the end' (when only appearing once).
 For instance, to print just the last two entries, we would use the index `-2:` to mean from the second-to-last onwards.
-If we just want the first and last three entries to be printed, we can use:
+Here are two distinct examples: getting the first three and last three entries to be successively printed:

 ```{code-cell} ipython3
 print(list_example[:3])
 print(list_example[-3:])
 ```

 Slicing can be even more elaborate than that because we can jump entries using a second colon.
-Here's a full example that begins at the second entry (remember the index starts at 0), runs up until the second-to-last entry (exclusive), and jumps every other entry inbetween (range just produces a list of numbers):
+Here's a full example that begins at the second entry (remember the index starts at 0), runs up until the second-to-last entry (exclusive), and jumps every other entry inbetween (range just produces a list of integers from the value to one less than the last):

 ```{code-cell} ipython3
 list_of_numbers = list(range(1, 11))